jealleal/jealleal/README.md

 ## 🚀 **Fullstack dev | Web dev | Roblox Dev**

-*3+ years of transforming complex challenges into elegant technical solutions*
+*3+ years of transforming complex challenges into elegant technical solutions* *!!!MAIN GITHUB ACCOUNT WITH 50 STARS, 20 FOLLOWERS GOT BANNED FOR NOTHING!!!*

 ### 💡 **What I Do**
 I develop and create decentralized ecosystems that push the boundaries of Roblox technology.
 From simple, throw-together projects to serious gaming projects, I transform crazy ideas from my head into finished projects.